The Breed Report ·Rottweiler ·2026

 4How much does Rottweiler cruciate ligament surgery cost?

-TPLO surgery for a Rottweiler's cruciate ligament tear costs $3,000-$6,000 per knee.
-Rottweilers are heavy dogs, making the surgery more complex.
-The critical concern: 50% of dogs that tear one cruciate tear the other within 2 years.
-With bilateral exclusion clauses, one knee surgery can mean the insurer refuses to cover the second knee — potentially $6,000-$12,000 out of pocket for the second surgery.
+TPLO surgery for cruciate ligament tear costs $3,000-$6,000 per knee in Rottweilers.
+Critical concern: 50% tear the other cruciate within 2 years.
+With bilateral exclusion clauses, one knee surgery can mean insurers refuse the second - potentially $6,000-$12,000 out of pocket.

 5How much does pet insurance cost for a Rottweiler?